What are the 5 to Watch Signature Awards?

 Candidates can only be selected from the following segments of the Sports Industry:

 - Amateur sports bodies including National/Provincial Sports Organizations and Educational Institutions

 - Large Sports Events

-A second round of voting may be required by the Nomination Review Committee to determine the top dozen candidates.
+A second round of voting may be required by the Nomination Review Team to determine the top dozen candidates.
 The call for a second round will be made at the discretion of the Organizing Committee.
 In the event of a tie, or a clear divide in the scoring, the final candidate list may be more or less than the anticipated dozen.

 The resumes and/or bios will be the sole criteria used by the Selection Committee to rank the finalists.
-Each finalist will be given the same opportunity (a two-page resume and/or bio) to tell their story to the judges.
+Each finalist will be given the same opportunity (a two-page resume and/or bio) to tell their story to this group of judges.
 Each committee member will independently review the finalists’ resumes (and/or bios) and vote for their top five candidates.
-The nominees with the five highest vote totals will be declared winners of the 5 to Watch Awards.
+The nominees with the five highest vote totals will be declared winners of the 5 to Watch Signature Awards.
 In the event of a tie, a second round of voting focused on the relevant candidates will be administered.